-Adult males typically have between 265 and 923 nanograms per deciliter of testosterone in their blood, while adult females have far less.
-Levels vary widely between individuals and throughout a person’s life.
+Adult males typically have between 265 and 923 nanograms per deciliter of testosterone (ng/dL) in their blood, while adult females have far less.
+Typical levels vary depending on age, sex, and health.

 A note about sex and gender